 All students applying for admission to the School of Jazz at The New School are required to audition.
-Auditions take place in February, March, and April for those seeking entry in the next fall semester and in November for those applying to enter in the next spring semester.
+On-campus auditions take place from February 20 to March 4, 2018, for those seeking entry in the fall 2019 semester and November 8 to November 10, 2018, for those seeking entry in the spring 2019 semester.

 All applicants must audition live in New York, at one of our Regional Auditions, or by submitting an audition video using Acceptd.
 We strongly encourage everyone to attend the live auditions, but we understand that not everyone is able to travel to New York or regionally to audition.
 Applicants must indicate their desired audition method on their Common Application.

 All applicants must submit a one-song pre-screen video recording.
 The video recording may be made using backing tracks, but recording with a live rhythm section is recommended.
 The pre-screen should highlight the applicant's artistic practice in music using voice or the specific instrument that was indicated on the application for admission.
 There are no restrictions on the style, genre, or instrumentation submitted, but we must be able to clearly hear the applicant.

 Prepare and perform three songs (15 minutes total):

 Song 1 - Jazz standard (Traditional American Songbook, blues, jazz tune, bossa nova, etc.; see typical repertoire below), to be performed with live rhythm section (rhythm section provided for on-campus auditions).
 Applicant must provide clear sheet music.

 Song 2 - A contrasting jazz standard (Traditional American Songbook, blues, jazz tune, bossa nova, etc.; see typical repertoire below) to be performed with live rhythm section (rhythm section provided for on-campus auditions).
 Applicant must provide clear sheet music.